Hours: 10 a.m. - 4 p.m., Admission: $12 Adults, $7 Child.

 Ever notice how your class comes alive when you talk about animals and the wild world of nature?
 Have you ever wished you had snakes and alligators and bats to enhance student learning?
 Well, now your wish can come true!
 Supplement your class materials with a visit from the Blank Park Zoo and take your curriculum a step further by challenging your students with hands-on-activities and visits from live animals.

-Each Alive in the Class! program is specially developed to meet curriculum standards and includes interactive learning tools, dynamic activites that are age appropriate and conducted by trained Blank Park Zoo Educators.
-Fees are $45 for each 30 to 45 minute programs, A minimum of three presentations is required for each school.
+Each Alive in the Classroom! program is specially developed to meet curriculum standards and includes interactive learning tools and dynamic activities that are age appropriate, conducted by trained Blank Park Zoo Educators.
+Fees are $45 for each 30 to 45 minute program.
+A minimum of three presentations is preferred, but not required, for each school.
 (Presentations do not have to be the same) There is a small mileage charge for schools outside the greater Des Moines area.

 Alive in the Class program Choices:

 ||Kinds of Creatures||Children compare skin to scales, fingers to fur in this special introduction to the animal kingdom.

 ||Creepy Crawlies||Explore the unique characteristics of insects using a "bug" costume, and live critters.